Kewal Singh Dhillon takes charge as Punjab BJP chief

 Earlier, the BJP had been restricted to an urban-centric force in Punjab, largely playing non-Jat politics by consolidating urban traders, Hindus, and Dalit communities while relying heavily on its three-decade-long alliance with the Shiromani Akali Dal (SAD) to secure rural and Sikh votes.
 However, that alliance collapsed in September 2020 over the controversial and now-scrapped central farm laws, forcing the saffron party to recalibrate its strategy.

-Dhillon, a two-time Congress MLA from Barnala (2007–2017) who defected to the BJP in June 2022 following the Aam Aadmi Party’s landslide victory, has risen through the organisational ranks from vice-president to core committee member.
+Dhillon, a two-time Congress MLA from Barnala (2007–2017) who defected to the BJP in June 2022 following the Aam Aadmi Party’s landslide victory, has risen through the organisational ranks from vice-president to core committee.